 Piedra, Papel, Tijera

 The game rock, paper, scissors is played all over the Spanish-speaking world.
 In most countries it is piedra (rock), papel (paper) o tijera (or scissors).
 In Peru, it is called janquenpón, from the Japanese yan-ken-pon, and in Chile it is called cachipún.
-This is the rhythm of the chant as you play: piedra papel tijera
+This is the rhythm that you chant as you play: piedra papel tijera

 Frío o Caliente